-A crusading D.A. orders the police to shut down a South Seas themed girlie show and arrest its participants.
+A crusading D.A. orders the police to shut down a South Seas themed girly show and arrest its participants.
 The lead dancer eludes jail time when her attorney persuades the judge that she ...
 See full summary »

-A crusading D.A. orders the police to shut down a South Seas themed girlie show and arrest its participants.
+A crusading D.A. orders the police to shut down a South Seas themed girly show and arrest its participants.
 The lead dancer eludes jail time when her attorney persuades the judge that she has a (fictitious) elderly mother to take care of.
 The attorney then scours the local senior homes for a suitably sweet maternal type to fit the bill.
 At the same time, the dancer seeks her revenge by seducing the D.A.'s ambitious but naive son.
-But her newly acquired mama eventually exudes some influence on the girl.
+But her newly acquired mama eventually exerts some influence on the girl.
 Written by

 8 of 8 people found this review helpful.

 Was this review helpful to you?